S-i-d-V/S-i-d-V/README.md

 ### Hi there 👋

-#Currently learning C at @42Paris.
+Currently learning C at @42Paris.\n
-#U can reach me on my mail : utheveny42@gmail.com
+U can reach me on my mail : utheveny42@gmail.com\n